Bulgarian Split Squat – Introduction

 - while wearing a heavy backpack,

-- on an exercise ball
+- on an unstable surface like an exercise ball

 The Bulgarian split squat is a straightforward exercise that you can make more challenging by adding weight in any of the ways mentioned above.

 - ALL LEVELS, ALL GOALS - TRX GO is a lightweight Suspension Trainer, easy to use...

 - ONE POUND WONDER - Includes Suspension Training Strap, Indoor/Outdoor Anchors &...

 - PROVEN RESULTS – Bodyweight Suspension Training has been proven to increase...

 - SAFETY-TESTED – TRX is safety-tested to support bodyweight up to 700 pounds....

 - YOUR TRIAL TO THE TRX TRAINING CLUB APP: Experience unlimited access to 500+...

 A Bulgarian split squat is easier on your knees than heavy squats and leg presses.